 Modifications: Editor – Revise the following paragraph in 11.21.18.7:

 A non-AP STA, acting as a sensing initiator, shall initiate a non-TB sensing measurement instance by transmitting a Sensing NDP Announcement frame addressed to the AP, followed by an Initiator-to-Responder (I2R) NDP after SIFS.
+The non-AP STA shall transmit the I2R NDP with the same bandwidth as the PPDU carrying the Sensing NDP Announcement frame.
 In response to the correctly received Sensing NDP Announcement frame addressed to itself, SIFS after the I2R NDP, the AP shall transmit a Responder-to-Initiator (R2I) NDP to the non-AP STA.
+The AP shall transmit the R2I NDP with the same bandwidth as the PPDU carrying the Sensing NDP Announcement frame.